On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Main results

 Combining \eqref{EqCountS1} and \eqref{EqCountS2} produces $b'=|S\cap K|=p$, which contradicts \eqref{EqB}.
 Hence there must be some $j^*\in\mathbb Z_p$ such that

-which combined with \eqref{EqSTSinK} and \eqref{EqB2} implies that $(A,H_{j^*,k^*})$ is a tiling pair in the subgroup $K_{k^*}^{\perp_s}$, which further makes $A$ a tiling set in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$. \end{itemize} We have now exhausted all possibilities and completed the proof. \end{proof}
+which combined with \eqref{EqSTSinK} and \eqref{EqB2} implies that $(A,H_{j^*,k^*})$ is a tiling pair in the subgroup $K_{k^*}^{\perp_s}$, which further implies that $A$ is also a tiling set in $\G{p^2}$. \end{itemize} We have now exhausted all possibilities and completed the proof. \end{proof}

-A subset $A$ in $\G$ is called \emph{periodic} if $A=H\oplus A'$ for some subgroup $H$.
+A subset $A$ in $\G{n}$ is called \emph{periodic} if $A=H\oplus A'$ for some subgroup $H$.
 A tiling pair is called periodic if one of the component is periodic.
-There is a famous result in \cite{sands1957,sands1962} that characterizes periodic facorizations in finite Abelian groups.
+There is a famous result in \cite{sands1957,sands1962} that characterizes periodic factorizations in finite Abelian groups.
 In the recent paper \cite{fan2024} it was asked whether one can replace a component in a non-periodic tiling pair with a periodic one, such a property is formulated as the weak periodic tiling property therein.
-For $\mathbb Z_{p^2}\times \mathbb Z_{p^2}$ we can prove the following:
+For $\G{p^2}$ we can prove the following:

-\begin{Cor} Let $(A,B)$ be a tiling pair in $\mathbb Z_{p^2}\times \mathbb Z_{p^2}$, if neither of $A,B$ is periodic, then one of them can actually be replaced by a periodic set, i.e, either there is some periodic $A'$ so that $(A',B)$ is still a tiling pair, or there is some periodic $B'$ so that $(A,B')$ is still a tiling pair. \end{Cor}
+\begin{Cor} Let $(A,B)$ be a tiling pair in $\G{p^2}$, if neither of $A,B$ is periodic, then one of them can actually be replaced by a periodic set, i.e, either there is some periodic $A'$ so that $(A',B)$ is still a tiling pair, or there is some periodic $B'$ so that $(A,B')$ is still a tiling pair. \end{Cor}

 \begin{proof} Without loss of generality let us just assume both $A,B$ contain the identity and $|A|\ge |B|$, then there are two cases:

 \textbf{(1)} $|A|=p^3$ and $|B|=p$.

 If there is some $K_k$ such that $(A,K_k)$ is a tiling pair, then we may take $B'=K_k$.